Year of Publication

 A summative evaluation of KBEAP using Benefit-Cost Analysis establishes a standardized set of outcomes in terms of their dollar costs and benefits from fiscal year 1995-2004 as well as provides insights and recommendations for further study and programmatic improvements.

 From the model, KBEAP exhibits positive net benefits as well as benefit to cost ratios greater than one.
 In fact, B/C ratios on average approximate 3:1 with netbenefits on average approximating $3,000,000 per fiscal year.
 The model does exhibit considerably more sensitivity to variations in variable assumption than discount rates and is limited from the standpoint that serious data gaps are observed and is only externally valid to those programs programmatically similar to KBEAP.

 In conclusion, compliance assistance programs such as KBEAP have the opportunity to provide significant benefits to small businesses but the effort required to track these outcomes is still in its infancy both on a national and state level.
 It is hoped that this analysis will provide the impetus for other programs to explore outcome evaluation as well as lead to a national initiative to better understand the outcomes relating to environmental compliance assistance program and small businesses.

 Stump, Kenya K., "Measuring Environmental Compliance Assistance Outcomes: A Benefit Cost Analysis of the Kentucky Business Environmental Assistance Program" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 209.